 Yellow Leaves

-Overwatering and root rot are often the cause of yellowing leaves.4 Give the orchid growing medium time to dry out between waterings.
+Overwatering and root rot are often the cause of yellowing leaves.
+Give the orchid growing medium time to dry out between waterings.
 If that doesn't work, repot the plant and remove any unhealthy roots.

 Buds Dropping

-Orchids can experience bud blast—a condition where the flower buds drop without blooming.
+Orchids sometimes experience bud blast—a condition where the flower buds drop without blooming.
 This is usually caused by sudden changes in temperature, humidity, moisture, or fertilizer.
 Maintaining ideal growing conditions should lessen the occurrence of problems.

-• How long do Phalaenopsis orchids last?
+How long do Phalaenopsis orchids last?

 After the flowers have fallen off, cut the stem back and continue to water the orchid weekly.
 Apply a diluted liquid fertilizer and watch for a new flowering stem to emerge.
 After the second bloom, continue to water weekly and reduce feeding for a few months to allow the plant to rest.

-• What triggers Phalaenopsis orchids to bloom?
+What makes Phalaenopsis orchids bloom?